hyperhost/whmcs-provisioning-modue/README.md

 5. For the nameservers put ns1.hyper.host, ns2.hyper.host, ns3.hyper.host ns4.hyper.host
 6. For the type, select Hyper Host
 7. For the password, enter your API key generated at https://hyper.host/settings > Security/API Access
+8. Save changes!

 ## All other fields can be left blank

+## Adding your products

+1. Go to Setup > Products/Services > Products/Services
+2. Add a new group called 'Cloud Hosting' (or whatever you want)
+3. Add a new product
+4. For Product Type slect Hosting Account
+5. For Product Group use the one you created
+6. For name call it WordPress or Linux
+7. Under Module Settings, Select Hyper Host as the Module Name
+8. Select the platform (WordPress or Linux)
+9. Set the products auto provisioning option and save!